What is a Section 24(c) special local need registration?

 - Product label instructions describing how to apply the product in order to control the pest problem.

-- The economic history (typically three to five years’ worth of information) of the crop, including information on annual production, price of commodity, and cost of production before the pest problem occurred or became significant.
+- The economic history (typically three to five years’ worth of information) of the crop.
+Include information on annual production, price of commodity, and production cost before the problem occurred or became significant.

 - Scientific data to support the Section 18.